Call us: 01444 237070

 Airshow

-Looking at the display line, I would recommend you shoot from the end 1/3 at either end and not the middle.
-This way, you will have the chance to shoot aircraft taking off and landing and more importantly banking as they come round to the display line so you can capture them at their best.
+I would recommend you shoot from the end thirds of the crowd line and not from the middle.
+This way, you will have the chance to shoot aircraft taking off, landing, and more importantly banking as they come round to the display line so you can capture them at their best.

 Airshow